ricketytoc/tp/docs/DeveloperGuide.md

 #### Proposed Implementation
 When the `clear` command is executed, it will call `Model#clearSortedFilteredPersonList`.
-The method will loop through the displayed list and delete each person from the list using the `Model#deletePerson`.
+The method will loop through the filtered list and delete each person from the filtered list using the `Model#deletePerson`.
 This continues until the list is cleared.

 ![ClearCommandSequenceDiagram](images/ClearCommandSequenceDiagram.png)